robrwo/Catalyst-Plugin-DetachIfNotModified/README.md

 The `$timestamp` may be a unix epoch, or an object with an `epoch` method, such as a [DateTime](https://metacpan.org/pod/DateTime) object.

+This should only be used with GET or HEAD requests.

 # CAVEATS

 Be careful when aggregating a collection of objects into a single